charlie4fun/ci-cloud/content/en/services/python.md

 {{< framework/team-en >}}

-{{< framework/section-grid-java-en >}}
+{{< framework/section-grid-python-en >}}

 #### <a href="https://calendly.com/customer-ci-cloud/cirro-cloud-consulting">Book a free consultation</a> at a time that suits you best!
-Get expert Java contractor support—fast, flexible, and legally compliant.
+Get expert Python contractor support—fast, flexible, and legally compliant.